Call Today to Get Started With Your Visa!

 15+ Years of High Success Rates

-The IR2 visa is an immigrant visa that allows a child of a U.S. citizen to immigrate to the United States as a lawful permanent resident.
-Under the IR2 visa, a child is able to live, receive an education, and work in the United States.
-Depending on the age and circumstances of the child, he or she may be able to receive U.S. citizenship upon issuance of the IR2 visa.
+This visa is an immigrant visa that allows a child of a U.S. citizen to immigrate to the United States as a lawful permanent resident.
+Under this visa, a child is able to live, receive an education, and work in the United States.

-Who Qualifies for the IR2 Visa?
+Who Qualifies for an IR2 Visa?

 Requirements for Child